verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :opt_param power_buf_size: *Used for power estimation.* The size is the drive strength of the buffer, relative to a minimum-sized inverter.

     Describes a type of switch.
-    This statement defines what a certain type of switch is -- segment statements refer to a switch types by their number (the number right after the switch keyword).
+    This statement defines what a certain type of switch is -- segment statements refer to a switch types by their name.

     **Example:**